Soap Saver Crochet Pattern (Free Printable)

 - For the copyright T&C please read my Terms of Use.

-Pattern 1 – Single Crochet
+Soap Saver Crochet Pattern One – Single Crochet

 Skill Level – Basic